 Traction proves a product-market fit, but at the end of the day the business must make money and turn a profit to thrive.
 Call me an old-fashioned M&A guy, but I like my businesses to make money.

 Let’s take a look at three examples as we explore the money-making potential and viability of these new business models: ComFree, Purplebricks and Opendoor.

 ComFree reported approximately $40 million in revenues in 2014, making it the largest company by revenue in my market scan.
 It has roughly 40,000 listings and a staff of 400.

 Its prices are significantly discounted in new markets it enters in Canada.
 Even so, the average revenue per customer suggests it is able to successfully upsell premium services (for instance, it offers expert negotiators for an additional fee).

-Opendoor has claimed it has bought over 1,500 houses and averages a 9 percent commission fee (yes, you read that right: this disruptive player is charging higher fees than agents).
+Opendoor has claimed it has bought over 4,000 houses and averages a 9 percent commission fee (yes, you read that right: this disruptive player is charging higher fees than agents).
 That’s a huge potential revenue pool!
-On the above numbers, that’s over $30 million in potential revenues (assuming that all houses sell, which they won’t), but revenues and profitability are highly variable on eventual selling prices, costs to prepare houses for sale, debt servicing costs and the market risk associated with holding inventory (Check out my detailed analysis of Opendoor's business model, Inside Opendoor: what two years of transactions say about their prospects).
+On the above numbers, that’s over $75 million in potential revenues (but on very slim margins), but revenues and profitability are highly variable on eventual selling prices, costs to prepare houses for sale, debt servicing costs and the market risk associated with holding inventory (Check out my detailed analysis of Opendoor's business model, Inside Opendoor: what two years of transactions say about their prospects).

 So that means the revenue potential is definitely there for Opendoor, but because of its business model design, a few more years must pass before it earns the “money-maker” designation.
 But it shows promise.